glotzerlab/software/doc/src/build.md

 # Building packages

-If you are not a Glotzer Lab member, or you would like to build these packages on a new
-resource:

 > Note: Replace `{{ package-manager }}` with the name of your preferred conda compatible
 > package manager executable.